Home / Articles / US stocks vs. a broker

 Which suits a beginner better?

 It depends on you.
-Holding crypto and wanting low-barrier exposure — tokenized is less hassle.
-Wanting real equity, long-term holding, and regulatory certainty — a traditional broker fits better.
+Holding crypto and wanting low-barrier exposure — Binance is less hassle.
+Wanting registered equity, long-term holding, and regulatory certainty — a traditional broker fits better.
 No single answer suits everyone.

 Which one costs less?

 Estimate both as a round trip (buy plus sell), not one number.
-Tokenized: fee plus spread plus funding cost.
+Binance: the platform fee (a flat $0.35 on orders up to $350, or ~0.1% spread above) plus funding cost.
 Broker: commission plus platform fees.
 Spread and liquidity on thin names affect the real cost too.
 Go by each platform's current official rates.

 It's possible.
 Regulation here is newer, varies by place and keeps changing; a tightening policy could restrict or delist a product.
 Whether you can use it compliantly in your region — go by Binance's current official policy for where you live.